netshade/yetifactory-clj/README.md

 export DB_USER="the-database-user"
 export DB_PASSWORD="the-database-password"
 export DB_NAME="the-database-name"
+# Disqus can be enabled by
+export DISQUS_NAME="your-disqus-name"
+# Google Analytics can be enabled by
+export GOOGLE_ANALYTICS_ID="your-ga-id"

 # Client side setup goes in .blog, can go in working directory or $HOME
 export USERNAME="the-username-for-editing-content"